Probing holography in $p$-adic CFT: Summary and Outlook

-As to the connection between calculations in Section \ref{sec:3} and $GL(2,\mathbb{Q}_p)$ representations, unexpected coincidence showed up: the determinant of Laplacian on Bruhat-Tits tree (\ref{eq:coincide}) agrees with the volume of \cite{L-function} (Chapter 9.2):
+As to the connection between calculations in Section \ref{sec:3} and $GL(2,\mathbb{Q}_p)$ representations, unexpected coincidence showed up: the determinant of Laplacian on Bruhat-Tits tree (\ref{eq:coincide}) agrees with the volume of the following double coset \cite{L-function} (Theorem 8.10.19 and Chapter 9.2 therein):

 with respect to a Haar measure in the context of principal series representations of $GL(2,\mathbb{Q}_p)$.
-We hope to establish or invalidate a deeper connection between them.
+We will present one explanation for this seeming coincidence in using the graph Laplacian on a Bruhat-Tits tree in Appendix \ref{sec:Laplacian}.

 There are more ambitious questions.
-Since our auxiliary cutoff $N$ is necessary in Section \ref{sec:3}, then it is natural to ask what will happen to the boundary $p$-adic CFT when one introduce a real cut-off on the Bruhat-Tits tree?
-Since there is not yet a stress tensor in $p$-adic CFT \cite{Gubser3}, an analogue $T\Bar{T}$ deformation AdS$_3$/CFT$_2$ \cite{TTbar} seems to be unrealistic.
+Since our auxiliary cutoff $N$ is necessary in Section \ref{sec:3}, it is natural to ask what will happen to the boundary $p$-adic CFT when one introduce a physical finite cut-off on the Bruhat-Tits tree?
+Since there is no stress tensor defined in $p$-adic CFT yet \cite{Gubser3}, an analogue of the $T\overline{T}$ deformation in cut-off AdS$_3$/CFT$_2$ \cite{TTbar,Kraus:2018xrn,Guica:2019nzm,Kraus:2021cwf,Ebert:2022cle,Ebert:2022ehb,Kraus:2022mnu} or NAdS$_2$/NCFT$_1$ \cite{Iliesiu:2020zld,Ebert:2022gyn} seems to be difficult.\footnote{See \cite{Qu:2021fgz} for a recent proposal on the effective theory of the Bruhat-Tits tree at a finite boundary.} However, Gubser et al. \cite{Edge} calculated stress tensor-like 2- and 3-point correlators that are reminiscent to AdS$_3$/CFT$_2$, but lacks a notion of spin and the 3-point correlators unexpectedly vanish.

-Finally, beyond AdS/CFT, is it possible to formulate a $p$-adic dS/CFT correspondence?
-A precursor was given by \cite{Symmetree} in the context of eteranal inflation with dS vacua, but not in the context of string theory.
+Finally, beyond AdS/CFT, is it possible to formulate a $p$-adic dS/CFT correspondence?\footnote{A recent proposal for a $p$-adic Euclidean dS$_2$ was found by \cite{Qu:2021huo}.} A precursor was given by \cite{Symmetree} in the context of eteranal inflation with dS vacua, but not in the context of string theory.

 \acknowledgments We are grateful to Ori J. Ganor for providing numerous insightful advice and constant guidance.
-We thank Ning Bao, Steven S. Gubser, Matthew T. E. Heydeman, Petr Ho\v{r}ava and Per Kraus for helpful discussions and comments.
+We are thankful for Matthew T. E. Heydeman and Sarthak Parikh providing detailed comments to the preprint, and an anonymous referee for comments on the anisotropic eigenvectors.
+We thank Ning Bao, Steven S. Gubser, Petr Ho\v{r}ava, Ling-Yan (Janet) Hung, Per Kraus, and Yehao Zhou for helpful discussions and comments.
 We especially appreciate Richard E. Borcherds for his advice to study infinite-dimensional admissible representations of $GL\left(2,\mathbb{Q}_p\right)$.
 S.E. would like to thank the Berkeley Center for Theoretical Physics for hospitality during Summer 2019.